 2. Fold down the top 2 inches of the triangle.

-5. Flip your bats over so the crease is on the back side.
+5. Your bat should still be positioned so the crease is facing the backside.
 Add wiggly eyes.
 You can also add other chalk features if you want to.
 This year we stuck with wiggly eyes and white chalk, but sometimes we make these with green, red, purple, or yellow spooky eyes!

 Voila!
 Cute little bats!

 - Bats account for around a quarter of all mammal species.

 - Bats nurse their babies (one of the qualifications of mammals).

 - The bumblebee bat, which lives in Thailand, is the world’s smallest mammal.
 It weighs less than a penny.